ietf-wg-cellar/matroska-specification/tagging.md

 When a level doesn't exist it **MUST NOT** be specified in the files, so that the "TOTAL_PARTS" and "PART_NUMBER" elements match the same levels.

-Here is an example of how these `organizational` tags work: If you set 10 "TOTAL_PARTS" to the ALBUM level (40) it means the album contains 10 lower parts.
+Here is an example of how these organizational tags from (#organization-information) work:
+If you set 10 "TOTAL_PARTS" to the ALBUM level (`TargetTypeValue` = 50) it means the album contains 10 lower parts.
 The lower part in question is the first lower level that is specified in the file.
-So, if it's TRACK (30), then that means it contains 10 tracks.
-If it's MOVEMENT (20), that means it's 10 movements, etc.
+So, if it's TRACK (`TargetTypeValue` = 30), then that means it contains 10 tracks.
+If it's MOVEMENT (`TargetTypeValue` = 20), that means it's 10 movements, etc.

 # Official Tags